Food & Cooking

 The North of France has weaved beer into its art of living.
-Together with French fries, the Braderie or the carnival, the beverage has been a stalwart tradition in the region.
+Together with French fries or the carnival, the beverage has been a stalwart tradition in the region.

-This film is part exploration of a world of fine bubbles, malt and hops, discovery of unusual places and encounters of enthusiasts who cherish the beer and have turned it into a refined product.
-Today, it is a high-end and a symbol of the attractiveness of the region.
+This film is part exploration of a world of fine bubbles, malt, and hops, part discovery of unusual places, and part encounters with enthusiasts who cherish the beer and have turned it into a refined product.